 Sign up for Etsy’s blog.

-Read articles by people that don’t work for Etsy.
+Read articles by people who don’t work for Etsy.

 This piece by Drew Kimble on Skinnyartist.com brings up Etsy’s dark side.

-8. You Have To Do At Least This Much Marketing
+8. Do At Least This Much Marketing To Sell Fine Art on Etsy

 Ideally, it will contain a blog to usher people toward your Etsy site.